Sleeping Beauty Castle with Spring Flowers

 Keep the magic going all year-round with an annual pass, or Disneyland’s Magic Key Passes.
 These give you one year of access to the parks, some with restrictions and blackout dates.
 All offer discounts on food and merchandise, tours, and special events.

-Please visit here for information on the Magic Key Program, including the four levels of annual passholder membership: Dream Key, Believe Key, Enchant Key and Imagine Key.
+Please visit here for information on the Magic Key Program, including the four levels of annual passholder membership: Inspire Key, Believe Key, Explore Key and Imagine Key.

 DISNEYLAND HOTELS